-Red Hen Press seeks to discover and publish works of literary excellence, support diversity in a creative industry, promote literacy in our local schools, and serve as a hub for literary events and enrichment.
-We are a community of readers and writers who are actively engaged in the essential human practice known as literature.
+The mission of Red Hen Press is to publish works of literary excellence, to foster diversity, and to promote literacy in our local schools.
+We seek a community of readers and writers who are actively engaged in the essential human practice known as literature.

 In 1994, Dr. Kate Gale and Mark E. Cull co-founded the press from their San Fernando Valley home, selling nearly all they owned to begin publishing talented writers whose works had been overlooked by large-scale publishers.
 Red Hen Press has since transformed into a thriving organization that supports the Greater Los Angeles Area and international communities with arts-based events and literary advocacy.
 The press maintains five unique programs:

-- Publishing: Red Hen publishes approximately twenty-five books of poetry, fiction, and creative nonfiction each year, with over 500 books released to date and distributed internationally.
-Notable releases include works by Percival Everett, Judy Grahn, Tess Taylor, and more.
+- Publishing: Red Hen publishes approximately twenty-five books of poetry, fiction, and creative nonfiction each year, with over 550 books released to date and distributed internationally.
+Representative fiction writers include Aimee Liu, Martha Cooley, Donna Hemans, Judy Grahn, Yuvi Zalkow, and Andrew Lam.
+Representative poets include Chris Abani, Katharine Coles, Camille Dungy, Eloise Klein Healy, Brynn Saito, Peggy Shumaker, Doug Manuel, and Francesca Bell.
 The press also publishes ten imprints that highlight underrepresented authors from diverse locations and backgrounds.
-The newest series, Quill, publishes one book of fiction by a queer author per year.
+Collectively, our imprints have published over 350 titles.

 - Literary Events: The press cultivates nearly thirty readings annually, at a variety of venues in the Greater Los Angeles Area, New York City, and internationally.
 Events feature both acclaimed and emerging writers from throughout the U.S, are either free or low-cost, and average 1,000 audience members yearly.
 Additionally, author events contribute up to 300 – 350 events per year.